 How To Prepare for the MSC

-In order for a Mandatory Settlement Conference to be successful, the parties and their Central Valley divorce attorneys must spend time preparing all necessary paper work, planning on the best steps to take, and making necessary strategic decisions before the meeting.
+In order for a Mandatory Settlement Conference to be successful, the parties and their Stockton divorce attorneys must spend time preparing all necessary paper work, planning on the best steps to take, and making necessary strategic decisions before the meeting.

 The attorneys must “meet and confer” no later than five court days before the MSC.
 This can be done either in person or over the phone.
 This meeting allows both attorneys to identify and resolve the existing points of contention before the MSC.

 The attorneys must also prepare a settlement conference brief in advance of the MSC.
 The brief must list the issues that needed to be decided, a proposal for resolving the issues, and the reason the proposal is being made.
 The brief must also include the outcome of the meet and confer meeting.
 The brief must be served on the opposing divorce attorney by 4 p.m. three court days before the conference.
 It can be served earlier, but not later.